defold/tutorial-war-battles/README.md

 6. Run the game by selecting <kbd>Project ▸ Build</kbd> and check that everything looks good.
 If you feel that the window is a bit large you can open "game.project" in the project root and alter the display width and height:

     ![display](doc/display.jpg)

+NOTE: If you get an "Out of tiles to render" error when running the game it means that the tilemap you created was larger than the maximum configured number of tiles.
+You can solve this by increasing the [Tilemap->Max Tile Count](https://defold.com/manuals/project-settings/#max-tile-count) value in the *game.project* file.

 ## Create the player animation